 The Bourn Pond Trail in the Green Mountain National Forest, Vermont is an amazing hidden gem in the middle of the Lye Brook Wilderness.
-It's a 6 mile out-and-back trail that leads from the Branch Pond Access Rd to Bourn Pond.
+It's a 6 mile out-and-back trail that leads from the Branch Pond Access Rd to Bourn Pond, technically following the Branch Pond Trail.
 Bourn Pond sits on the western side of Stratton Mountain so from its western banks you can see the top of Stratton.
 Oddly enough the cell signal from Stratton Mountain is strong enough for full 4G at Bourn Pond - which is nice, but when you're looking to disconnect, it can be a distraction.

 The trail to Bourn Pond is a moderate hike, but you end up gaining and losing almost the same elevation multiple times throughout the hike, so it can feel longer than it is.
 If you're in good shape, you can usually make the one-way trip within an hour, even with gear.
 The trail has a couple of splits - the first split is close to the trailhead, take this left (there's a sign for Bourn Pond too).

 Continuing further into the trail, after about a mile and a half, you'll reach the Lye Brook Wilderness sign.
 There's a logbook and it's encouraged that you sign it, just in case something happens while you're out there.